 Author and Food Travel Writer: Pearce Gunne-Jones, Xcapia

 The highway slowly ascends as we near our destination.
 Down below, hidden amongst the valleys and canyons lies Petra.
-The bus meanders its way through countless low rise buildings and chaotic streets, vibrant with life.
+The bus meanders its way through countless low-rise buildings and chaotic streets, vibrant with life.
 Here, everyday life carries on, side by side with the remains of this ancient civilization.
-Before long, the modern entrance to Petra is within sight; advertising boards in multiple languages reflecting the international appeal of this iconic site.
-Beyond the ticketed entrance, there is an assortment of souvenir stalls, eateries and energetic sellers brandishing the finest of Petra related kitsch – stuffed camel anyone?
+Before long, the modern entrance to Petra is within sight; advertising boards in multiple languages reflect the international appeal of this iconic site.
+Beyond the ticketed entrance, there is an assortment of souvenir stalls, eateries, and energetic sellers brandishing the finest of Petra-related kitsch – stuffed camel anyone?

-Author and Food Travel Writer Xcapia is a Travel Website created by Pearce Gunne-Jones and designed to give you an insight into Global Destinations - both familiar ones and new ones.
-Xcapia will show how well-travelled destinations still can be experienced with new eyes as they are ever-changing.
+Guest Blogger Xcapia is a Travel Website created by Pearce Gunne-Jones and designed to give you an insight into Global Destinations - both familiar ones and new ones.
+Xcapia will show how well-traveled destinations still can be experienced with new eyes as they are ever-changing.
 Visit Xcapia and follow on Instagram.

 Petra in Jordan is one of the worlds most famous historical sites.
 If you visit Jordan a trip to Petra is a must-do.
 The Nabateans and Petra Civilization is both mysterious and intriguing so experience history of Petra in Jordan here.